Şükrü Saracoğlu: Early life

-Born in Ödemiş in the Ottoman Empire in 1887, Mehmet Şükrü was the son of Saraç Mehmet Tevfik Usta who was from Akçaabat, Trabzon.
-He completed primary and middle school in Ödemiş and high school in the prestigious İzmir Atatürk Lisesi in İzmir and graduated from the School of Civil Service (Mekteb-i Mülkiye) halla in 1909.
+Born in Ödemiş in the Ottoman Empire in 1887, Mehmet Şükrü was the son of Saraç Mehmet Tevfik Usta.
+He completed primary and middle school in Ödemiş and high school in the prestigious İzmir İdadi in İzmir and graduated from the Istanbul School of Civil Service (Mekteb-i Mülkiye) halla in 1909.

 For a while, he worked as officer of attendance and performed as mathematics teacher in İzmir High School in Sultaniye.
 In 1915, he studied in the Academy of Political Sciences in Geneva, Switzerland, for the account of İzmir.

 During the Greco-Turkish War (1919–22) (the Western Front of the larger Turkish War of Independence), he returned to Turkey and fought in the region of Kuşadası, Aydın, and Nazilli.

 Political career

 He was elected to the Grand National Assembly of Turkey from İzmir in 1923.
 He was appointed as Minister of National Education in the cabinet of Prime Minister Fethi Okyar.
 He then presided over the Commission for Composite Population Exchange, which would conduct the negotiations with the Greek government later on.
 He was appointed as the Minister of Finance in the cabinet formed by Prime Minister İsmet Pasha (İnönü).
 After resigning, he was sent to the United States to complete some contacts about economic issues in 1931 and presided over the board going to the Paris Treaty of 1933 to solve the Ottoman public debt issue.
 In 1933, he reentered Cabinet as the Minister of Justice and performed as the Minister of Foreign Affairs in the second cabinet of Prime Minister Celal Bayar.

 After the 1934 Surname Law, which required all Turkish citizens to adopt a surname, Mehmet Şükrü took on the surname "Saracoğlu", meaning "son of Saraç", Saraç being the epithet of his father.

 In the closing days of World War II, he took part in the negotiations with the Soviet Union in Moscow for months.

-Upon the death of Refik Saydam in 1942, he was assigned as the Prime Minister and resigned because of illness.
-He was elected as the President of the Grand National Assembly in 1948 and remained until 1950.
+Upon the death of Refik Saydam in 1942, he was assigned as the prime minister and resigned because of illness.
+He was elected as the president of the Grand National Assembly in 1948 and remained until 1950.